 WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

 We are so happy you are exploring how to become a foster parent with us.
 There are many foster children in Columbia County and the surrounding area in need of a loving home.
-We have foster families in towns such as Columbus, Poynette, Wisconsin Dells, and Portage and we are always in need of more homes.
+We have foster families in towns such as Columbus, Poynette, Wisconsin Dells, and Portage and we are always in need of more foster homes.

 So, what is the difference between CCR and county agencies like Columbia?